 Exit and Recovery

-Repeat these drill instructions individually with each arm until you have memorized the backstroke arm motions with both arms.
+Repeat these drill instructions individually with each arm until you have memorized the backstroke arm movements for both arms.

-Then try to integrate both arms: basically, what you need to do is to move one arm downwards while the other arm recovers upwards.
+Then try to synchronize both arms: basically, what you need to do is to move one arm downwards while the other arm recovers upwards.
 Start both motions at the same time.

 Once you have mastered both arm motions on dry land, you are a big step closer to learning the backstroke technique.
 The next backstroke drills will teach you how to swim backstroke in the water.